8 marketing tools for independent hotels

 A couple of neat tricks to put into practice…when guests check-in, as well as taking down their postal address ask them for their twitter account names.
 Tweet them during their stay and after.
 Perhaps something that can be tasked with your front of house team.
 Also, why not set up a host of searches, such as ‘looking for a hotel in the Cotswolds,’ so that whenever somebody tweets this you will see it, and you can then start following and engaging with them.
 You can set-up as many searches as you want using free platforms such as TweetDeck, Hootsuite.

-Although Google Plus is still to catch on.
-It does have its benefits, namely what it can do for your SEO.
-So set-up a profile.
+Although Google Plus is still to catch on. there is still speculation around its benefits, namely what it can do for your SEO.
 Look at Pinterest too.
 Hotels are perfect settings for engaging photography – from newly weds to new dishes on the menu.

 Video is a very powerful medium.
 So many have it in their heads that a good video is expensive and hard to pull off.
 It isn’t.
 A video is the perfect platform to showcase your hotel.
 It helps with SEO (YouTube is a great search engine in itself), and provides fantastic twitter fodder.
 Be clever with your video, do something different, don’t just do a boring promo vid.
 Different gets hits, and hits get sales.